dlaurie/lua-apl/README.md

 `⌷(⍵)`
 Lua-to-APL conversion.
 This is not a standard APL function and will normally only be called from Lua.

+-   If `⍵` is nil, it is replaced by `NaN`.
+-   If `⍵` is boolean, it is replaced by a 0-1 value.
--   If `⍵` is not a table, it is returned unchanged by `⌷⍵`.
+-   If `⍵` is any other scalar, it is returned unchanged by `⌷⍵`.
 -   If none of the entries in `⍵` is itself a table, `⍵` is converted to an APL table by setting its metatable, and returned.
 No new table is created.
 -   Otherwise the entries in `⍵` must all be tables of the same length, and an APL matrix of which they are the columns is created.

 `⍕(⍵,⍺), ⍺⍕⍵`
-The dyadic format uses a number as format: `12` means `%12d`, `12.6` means `%12.6f` and `¯12.6` means `%12.6e`.
+The dyadic format function uses a number as format: `12` means `%12d`, `12.6` means `%12.6f` and `¯12.6` means `%12.6e`.
 You can't have more than 9 digits after the decimal point.
 An array of numbers can be given: they apply term-by-term if `⍵` is a vector and columnwise if `⍵` is a matrix.

+You can also supply a string-valued format or array of formats.

 `⍺←⍵`
 The assign function `←` stores `⍵` in `apl._V` at the key `⍺`.
 This value takes precedence over a global Lua variable with the same name.
 If `⍵` is a function, the assignment is final.
 Any later assignment with key `⍺` is an error.
 The reason for this is that the APL compiler sees `⍺` before it sees `←` and does different things depending on whether `⍺` is a function.